 The University’s online learning tools use your student email address to communicate with you.
 If you do not wish to use this address, you should forward all incoming emails to your preferred email address.
-Instructions on how to do this can be found on the ITS FAQ webpage
+Instructions on how to do this can be found in the AskOtago service portal:

 If you choose to use your student email address for all correspondence related to the online learning tools which your course uses (the default) then it is essential that you check your student email address regularly.

-You will be asked to nominate class representatives who will meet with the Head of Department to provide feedback on each course.
-This is an important role which is valued by the department and can be added to the service section of your CV.
-OUSA provide training and resources.
+You will be asked to nominate class representatives who will meet with the Head of Programme to provide feedback on each course.
+This is an important role which is valued by the Politics Programme and can be added to the service section of your CV.
+OUSA provides training and resources:

 It is recommended that students check their internal assessment grades in eVision throughout the semester and should any discrepancies be noted, contact the department as soon as possible.

-- If you are in POLS208, this POLS208 assignment coversheet must be submitted with your POLS208 submission ONLY.
+- If you are in POLS 208, this coversheet must be submitted with your POLS 208 submission ONLY: